kazuar/kazuar.github.io/_posts/2015-8-14-raspberry_pi_voice_recognition.md

 import speech_recognition as sr
 {% endhighlight %}

 We need to define the commands that we want to use.
-We will want to start with the following commands:
+For this example I chose the following commands:

 1. Turn the TV on
 2. Turn the TV off